enkidevs/curriculum/lua/roblox-studio/tweening-service-applications-ii/multiple-tweens-ii.md

 The wait() is required for loops and tweens because it ???

-- prevents overlapping animations and maintaing code stability
+- prevents overlapping animations and maintaining code stability
 - maintains code stability
 - prevents overlapping animations
 - ensures that the coder won't find bugs